simulation-tree/worlds/README.md

     world.AddComponent(entity, new MyComponent(25));
 }
 ```
-> Only 1 component of each type can be on an entity

 ### Storing multiple values with arrays
 Unlike components, arrays offer a way to store multiple of the same type,